Fairfax County Police Department: Organization

 The current Chief of Police is Kevin Davis who was appointed on April 23, 2021.
-The three main divisions within the department are Administration, Investigations, and Operations, each commanded by a deputy chief.
+The three main commands within the department are Administration, Investigations, and Operations, each commanded by a Deputy Chief.
 The Internal Affairs Bureau, Public Affairs Bureau, and Community Engagement and Equity reports directly to the Chief.

-I. The Investigations Division contains the Motorcycle Squad, SWAT, K-9 Section, Explosive Ordinance Disposal (EOD), Helicopter Unit, Crime Scene Section and the Criminal Investigations Bureau.

-Officers in the Motor Section keep traffic moving and control traffic at major incidents and crash scenes.
-They rely almost exclusively on Harley-Davidson motorcycles to get to the source of traffic problems.
-Specially trained and certified officers assigned to the Motor Carrier Safety Section inspect trucks and commercial vehicles for safety and legal regulations.
-They can take unsafe vehicles off the roads; by placing them out of service.
-The Crash Reconstruction Unit provides technical expertise and has investigative responsibility for all fatal crashes.
-The Traffic Safety Services Section acts as the department's coordination point for all regional and departmental traffic enforcement and safety education programs.
-Traffic Enforcement Officers address parking issues.
-The Traffic Division coordinates the Auxiliary Police Officers (APO) and Volunteers in Police Service programs.
-APOs handle both administrative and operational tasks, such as augmenting patrol, traffic control, and taking police reports.
-VIPS perform primarily administrative tasks throughout the department.
+The Planning and Research Bureau is commanded by the Executive Deputy Chief.

-The primary investigative branch of the Department is divided into specializations: Major Crimes (murder, sex crimes, assault, robbery, vehicle theft, financial crimes, and crimes against children), Organized Crime and Narcotics, Criminal Intelligence, and Investigative Support (crime scene, fingerprints, etc.).
+I. The Investigations Command make up the primary investigative branch of the Department and is divided into specializations: Major Crimes (murder, sex crimes, assault, robbery, vehicle theft, financial crimes, and crimes against children), Organized Crime and Narcotics, Criminal Intelligence, and Investigative Support (crime scene, fingerprints, etc.).

 II.
-The Administration Division contains the Criminal Justice Academy, Central Records, the property room and the Public Information Office.
+The Administration Command contains the Fairfax County Criminal Justice Academy, the Administrative Services Bureau, and the Resource Management Bureau.

 The Fairfax County Criminal Justice Academy trains recruits and prepares officers through constant, updated training and conducts the Citizen's Police Academy.

-III.
-The Operations Division contains Animal Protection Police, Youth Services Division, and station detectives for property crimes.